ivonne-hernandez/thoughts.md/thoughts.md

 Another strategy is making sure that I have some time scheduled for myself.
 I want to shoutout to my best friend for helping me with my homework.
 His name is Jeo D. Love you!
 I wish they would give us more time to work on these exercises.
-I wish I could actually see the instructor's terminal.